Building a scalable typography system

 So when we took a step back before designing the reading experience v1.2 and took it as a chance to set some groundwork for a Design System.
 For starters, we defined a set of guiding principles for what will come - shown below.
 We wanted to build something scalable and reusable to enable us to redesign some parts of the app with each new iteration or feature.
 Also to sell the benefits of a design system as a strategic move for management and how it can optimize our work and bring up our quality as a product.

 Skipping ahead to where we made it to typography, we collected information about what we currently have in typography whether it's documented or not and collected around 45 unique styles per platform.
 It looked similar to this after clustering them into symbols in Sketch…

 Typography is simply defined by a set of attributes.
 If they are controlled, they can scale up and fit in different cases without breaking the system as a whole.
 The obvious first step to the solution was to replace the broken naming convention with something that can scale and be self-explanatory.
-With Involving platform engineers and the product team into the process, they gave us their feedback and lucky for us the engineers to be specific shared some of our concerns and were happy with the initiative because it would simplify their code.
-All they asked for was a clear way to document and handover which makes total sense as we iterate and evolve the system.
+With Involving platform engineers and the product team in the process, they gave us their feedback and lucky for us the engineers to be specifically shared some of our concerns and were happy with the initiative because it would simplify their code.
+All they asked for was a clear way to document and hand over which makes total sense as we iterate and evolve the system.

 The type scale is a combination of 13 styles that are supported by the type system.
 It contains reusable categories of text, each with an intended application and meaning